kammitama5/kammitama5.github.io/_posts/2023-03-31-Friday-March-31st.md

 hours but uh-oh..flights and stuff...
 - So I made it to Chicago, except there was this crazy flash flood thing happening, and first my flight was delayed to Vermont by 5 hours, then by six, then six and a half, then cancelled.
-Fortunately, a bunch of other flights were cancelled, and the airport was nice enough to give us these really nice Coleman lounging chairs, a pillow and a blanket, and I was able to rebook my flight for the next morning successfully.
+Fortunately, a bunch of other flights were cancelled, and the airport was nice enough to give us these really nice Coleman lounging chairs, a pillow and a blanket, and I was able to rebook my flight for the next morning (which was almost going to be midnight because of delays, but just ended up being a 5pm flight) successfully.
+So it all worked out and I was able to spend an evening resting.
 - What a journey, what an experience!

 ## And that's it!